CyrilPeponnet/slackhal/plugins/plugin-github/README.md

 The `Channels` contains the list of slack channel to send the message to.

+The plugin handler the autoreload of the configuration file upon changes.

 For all of this to work you will need to define a webhook service in your Repository in github like: